How to find us

 The Team have now moved from Easterhouse HC to Southbank Child Development Centre, 207 Old Rutherglen Road Glasgow tel: 0141 232 1104

-Please check our website www.sandyford.org for information about our opening times and services offered in our local hubs and satellites.
+www.sandyford.org has information about our opening times and services offered in our local hubs and satellites.
 Telephone 0141 211 8130 for all clinics

 Outside these times please call NHS 24 on 111 for urgent care.

 Everyone who calls will speak to a qualified sexual health nurse who will ascertain what service is required.
-Anyone requiring urgent care will be seen the same day or next day and patients with non-urgent conditions will be booked an appointment in a scheduled service.
+Anyone requiring urgent care will be seen the same day or next day.
+Patients with non-urgent conditions will be booked an appointment in a scheduled service.

-You may continue to walk in without an appointment and will still be able to speak to an experienced sexual health nurse and offered an appointment with the appropriate service.
+You may walk in without an appointment and will be able to speak to an experienced sexual health nurse and offered an appointment with the appropriate service.
 However, we urge everyone who can to use the telephone number.

 Young People’s dedicated clinic times in the afternoon - young people under 17 years of age can still drop in without an appointment